iocage/iocage/doc/source/basic-use.rst

 Start
 +++++

+Use :command:`iocage start` to start jails.

+**Examples:**

-To start a jail with the custom tag **www01**, type:
+Start a jail with the custom name **www01**:

-:samp:`# iocage start www01`

-A jail can also be started with a full UUID:
+:samp:`iocage start www01`.

+If no custom NAME or UUID is provided by the user, :command:`iocage` automatically assigns a complex UUID to a new jail.
+This UUID is always usable when doing :command:`iocage` operations like starting a jail:

 :samp:`# iocage start 26e8e027-f00c-11e4-8f7f-3c970e80eb61`

-A partial UUID is also acceptable:
+Partial entries are also acceptable:

+:samp:`# iocaget start www`

 :samp:`# iocage start 26e8`